-Any individual who needs to report a crime or an emergency that occurred on a Collin College campus or center can contact the Collin College Police Department Communications Center 24 hours a day by:
+If the incident occurred on a Collin College campus or center, contact the Collin College Police Department Communications Center 24 hours a day by:

-- 1. Dialing extension 5555 from any Collin College system phone; - 2.
-Dialing 972.578.5555 from any phone outside the Collin College system; - Pressing the "Emergency" button located on any Collin College system phone; - Pressing the "Emergency" button on any of the Blue Light phones located in the parking garages and parking lots at the Frisco Campus, McKinney Campus, and Plano Campus; or
+- 1. Dialing extension 5555 from any Collin College system phone, - 2.
+Dialing 972.578.5555 from any phone outside the Collin College system, or - 3.
+Pressing the "Emergency" button located on any Collin College system phone.